-Non-exam assessment: creating a media product 30% Application of knowledge and understanding of the theoretical framework.
+Non-exam assessment: Creating a media product • 30% of GSCE

+Application of knowledge and understanding of the theoretical framework.

 Practical skills relating to the media format of their choice.

-How it is assessed? - A choice of topics related to the annually changing over-arching theme • 72 marks • 30% of GCSE • Assessed by teachers • Moderated by AQA
+How is it assessed? - A choice of topics related to the annually changing over-arching theme • Assessed by teachers • Moderated by AQA